xit0c/mapbox-plugin-offline/README.md

 * `onTileCountLimitExceeded(context: Context, download: OfflineDownload, limit: Long)`<br>
 Download tile count exceeded.

-* `onActiveDownloadsChanged(context: Context, activeDownloads: Map<Long, OfflineDownload>)`<br>
+* `onActiveDownloadsChanged(context: Context, activeDownloads: List<OfflineDownload>)`<br>
-The active downloads map has changed because one of the events above has occurred (except `onCreateError()`, since in that case the download never became active).
+The active downloads list has changed because one of the events above has occurred (except `onCreateError()`, since in that case the download never became active).
 Override this method when all you want to do is observe the active downloads, without knowing the reasons they change.